 WordPress Hook Autocompletion for VS Code

 I’ve published a VS Code extension which autocompletes WordPress action and filter names and the corresponding callback function.
 Check out the extension here on the VS Code Marketplace.
-It’s new and this is my first VS Code extension so it needs some more work.
-I’ll be improving it over time but I hope you find… Continue reading WordPress Hook Autocompletion for VS Code

 The Unprofessional Web